Celebrity restaurant fad takes hold in glossy Russia

 Gretchotto is cooked with white wine and chicken stock, but vinaigrette and mascarpone have been added to lighten the dish.

-Russia's largest casual dining chain operator Rosinter, estimates the country's dining market value this year at 550 million roubles ($17.64 million), with Moscow's share at 40 percent of the total.
+Russia's largest casual dining chain operator Rosinter, estimates the country's dining market value this year at 550 million roubles, with Moscow's share at 40 percent of the total.

 (Reporting by Jennifer Rankin,; editing by Lidia Kelly)